-What if one or both of us has been divorced?
+What if one or both of us have been divorced?
 In the Episcopal Church, being previously married does not exclude you from the possibility of being married again.
 It is required by church and civil law that divorce paperwork is final.

 What if we are a same-sex couple?
 In the Episcopal Church, are you free to marry.
 You will be treated as any other couple seeking God’s blessing on their lifelong commitment.
 We are proud to support equal marriage.